Squat, Strengthen, and Superset with the Best Weightlifting App (2025), Tested by Trainers

 CENTR is one of the most well-rounded personal training apps we’ve tried.
 You’ll get a wide selection of strength training classes, yoga exercises, daily meditations, and meal plan suggestions and recipes written by professional chefs.
 You’ll also get a logbook to track your progress.

 What’s more, the app allows you to select workouts based on your available equipment.
-You can also pick from bodyweight, home gym, or commercial programs.
+You can also pick from bodyweight, home gym, or commercial programs, earning it a 3 out of 5 for equipment demands.

 The CENTR app was designed by Marvel actor Chris Hemsworth, aka Thor, and his personal trainer, Luke Zocchi.
 Although the duo certainly make the workouts challenging, we were impressed at how holistic the training seemed.
-As expert product tester Brittany Combs notes in her CENTR review, trainees can pick beginner, intermediate, or advanced programs that get progressively harder.
+As expert product tester Brittany Combs notes in her CENTR review, trainees can pick beginner, intermediate, or advanced programs that get progressively harder, earning it a 5 out of 5 for progressive overload.

-A woman in a gym holds her phone up to show the Centr app
+A woman does a workout using the Centr app

-Certified personal trainer and GGR performance editor Anthony O’Reilly says the app contains some of his favorite recipes, such as maple walnut overnight oats and blueberry and almond breakfast muffins.
+Certified personal trainer and former GGR Performance Editor Anthony O’Reilly says the app contains some of his favorite recipes, such as maple walnut overnight oats and blueberry and almond breakfast muffins.
 “I’ll turn to the CENTR app whenever I’m in a meal prep funk and need new ideas,” he says.

 RELATED: The 8 Best Calorie Counter Apps